 How can we be so sure of this?
 Because the one skill necessary to do any complex job is also the one skill central to writing well.
 What is that skill?
 The ability to think critically.

 Critical thinking is the process of identifying and solving problems by gathering information, analyzing and evaluating evidence, discovering patterns, and reasoning logically.
-Critical thinking means asking the right questions and questioning the old, no-longer-obvious answers.
+Critical thinking in writing means asking the right questions and questioning the old, no-longer-obvious answers.
 It means, in the end, finding solutions that are effective and efficient—and, often, new.

 Your employees already know how to think critically.
 If they didn’t, they couldn’t do their jobs.
 Given some basic direction, they can learn to apply their critical-thinking skills to their writing projects just